microsoft/mona-saas/docs/developerguide.md

 Parameter | Value
 ------------ | -------------
-Is Free Trial Subscription?| Content from cell 2
-Is Test Subscription? | Content in the second column Offer ID| Content from cell 2
-Operation Date/Time UTC | Content in the second column Operation ID| Content from cell 2
-Plan ID | Content in the second column
-Seat Quantity| Content from cell 2
+id| Content from cell 2
-Subscription ID | Content in the second column Subscription Name | Content in the second column
-Is Test Subscription? | Content in the second column Is Test Subscription? | Content in the second column Is Test Subscription? | Content in the second column
+subject | Content in the second column data| Content from cell 2 eventId | Content in the second column eventType| Content from cell 2 eventVersion | Content in the second column operationId| Content from cell 2 subscription | Content in the second column subscriptionId | Content in the second column subscriptionName | Content in the second column offerId | Content in the second column planId | Content in the second column isTest| Content from cell 2 isFreeTrial | Content in the second column status | Content from cell 2 term | Content in the second column termUnit| Content from cell 2 startDate | Content in the second column endDate | Content from cell 2 beneficiary | Content in the second column userId | Content in the second column userEmail | Content in the second column aadObjectId | Content in the second column aadTenantId | Content in the second column operationDateTimeUtc| Content in the second column eventType | Content in the second column dataVersion | Content in the second column metadataVersion | Content in the second column eventTime | Content in the second column topic | Content in the second column

 # Testing Mode